Skip to main content

 The Safeguarding team will have oversight of all PP and FII cases and will provide support and guidance throughout the process.

-The RC must consider whether the parents or carers should be informed of any concerns regarding PP. Unless there is a risk of immediate, serious harm to the child’s health or life, parents or carers should be informed.
+The responsible consultant must consider whether the parents or carers should be informed of any concerns regarding PP. Unless there is a risk of immediate, serious harm to the child’s health or life, parents or carers should be informed.

 With support from the Safeguarding team, the RC must determine all relevant medical services involved with the care of the child (and siblings if appropriate) for example, general practitioners (GP), other consultants, and private doctors.